mnelissen/coo/README.md

 C compatible but following notes.

+### Keywords

+The keywords 'virtual', 'override', and 'new' are introduced.

 ### Stack variables with constructors

 You cannot declare function prototypes in functions that return a struct on stack